Placement test

 Start by thoroughly reading the test centre details on your Test Admission Ticket to confirm the location, time and date and any special instructions.

-Ensure you download and print the Test Admission Ticket.
-Your child must bring this ticket printed on paper to the test and show it to the invigilator at the test centre.
-A digital test admission ticket on a phone or device will not be accepted on the test day. - Plan your journey
+Your child must bring this ticket printed on paper to the test and show it to the invigilator (test supervisor) at the test centre.
+A digital test admission ticket on a phone or device will not be accepted.
+Log in to your application dashboard to download and print your Test Admission Ticket.

 Parking considerations

-Be aware that parking may be limited at many test venues and/or there may be a change to available parking.
-Plan ahead to identify the nearest parking facilities and factor in extra time for parking on test day.
+Be aware that parking may be limited at the test centre.
+Plan ahead to identify the nearest parking areas and factor in extra time for parking on test day.
+Please be considerate of others when parking.
+Obey all parking restrictions.
+Do not park on school grounds or across driveways.

 Public transport information